casteln/amof-workflow/README.md

 An example workflow to use [`amof`](https://github.com/coudertlab/amof), a python package to analyze Molecular Dynamics (MD) trajectories of amorphous Metal-Organic Frameworks (MOFs).

 It is a simplified version of the workflow I used for most on [my PhD](https://www.theses.fr/s255984).
-Unlike `amof`, it is not constituted of generic functions but rather of problem and hardware specific functions.
+Unlike `amof`, it is not constituted of generic functions but rather of problem specific and hardware specific functions.
+Therefore it cannot be used straigh away, and require adaptation (e.g. to your supercomputing clusters for the MD runs).
 It can nonetheless be used as inspiration or to speed-up the set-up of a functional workflow.

 ## Structure

-principles and how is it structured

-TODO
+Runs (where the MD are ran) and analyses are separated in different folders to make sure no modification is applied on the MD output when analysing them.

+### Runs

+Runs are stuctured by flavor of MD (e.g. `001-nequip`).
+For a given flavor of MD, each folder (e.g.`001`) designate a `run_serie`, i.e. a set of MD runs that were launched simultaneously (e.g. different pressures with same parameters).
+The description of all run_series is contained in the `XXX-runserie_description.csv`.

+### Analyses

+Analyses are separated in two folders: `data` (actual computation of the properties), and `run_results` (jupyter notebooks used to look at those properties).

 ## Examples